esl/MongooseIM/doc/listeners/listen-s2s.md

 ## TLS options for S2S

+To enable TLS, a TOML subsection called `tls` has to be present in the listener options.
+To disable TLS, make sure that the section is not present, and no TLS options are set.
-You can specify additional options of the TLS encryption in the `tls` subsection of the listener configuration.
-They have the same semantics as the corresponding [c2s options](listen-c2s.md#tls-options-for-c2s) for `just_tls`.
+You can specify additional options of the TLS encryption in the `tls` subsection.
+They have the same semantics as the corresponding [c2s options](listen-c2s.md#tls-options-for-c2s).

 ## S2S listener configuration example